 The talented footballer is married and blessed with two children.
 The first, Brentley Moses was born in September 2012.

-He also have a daughter, Nyah Moses who was born in February 2015.
+Victor Moses also has a daughter, Nyah Moses, who was born in February 2015.

-He considers his kids as lucky charm for him and always celebrates his happy occasions with them.
+He considers his kids as a lucky charm for him and always celebrates his joyous occasions with them.

-Victor Moses Childhood Story Plus Untold Biography Facts – The Antonio Conte Effect
+Victor Moses Biography – The Antonio Conte Effect:

-Victor Moses’s talent has been unlocked by Antonio Conte at Chelsea.
+Antonio Conte unlocked Victor Moses’s talent at Chelsea.
 Since then, his path to becoming an automatic starter at Stamford Bridge became straightforward.
 His sudden surge is something Jose Mourinho regrets.

 Moses has recently signed a new deal to keep him in west London until 2021 that is thought to be worth around £100,000-per-week.